arian-askari/ChatGPT-RetrievalQA/README.md

 Coming soon.

-## Collection of responses produced by other LLMs
+## Collection of responses produced by other Large Language Models (LLMs)

 Coming soon